Mogán, Gran Canaria (ES)

 Fishing in Gran Canaria is synonymous with relaxation and great action at the same time.
 The island offers spectacular fishing conditions that are only a three hour flight away.
 Like all the islands in the Canary archipelago, fishing in Gran Canaria is characterised by the existence of sedentary species and migrating fish.

-Blue Marlin: These powerful fish are sought after by fishermen for their size, power and the struggle that they give during their catching.
+Blue Marlin: These powerful fish are sought after by fishermen for their size, power and their great fight.
 The excitement and action that is involved attracts anglers from around the world who want to meet the challenge of catching a blue marlin.
 The best time to fish them is from July to October.

 White Marlin: The white marlin feeds on all kinds of fish, cephalopods and crustaceans.
 You’re most likely to use the trolling technique with artificial lures or with bait such as octopus, with the best time to try between July and November.

-Bigeye Tuna: In the Canary Islands, you are most likely to fish big eye tuna by trolling with artificial lures and sometimes with natural bait.
-Big eye tuna and other bluefin tuna such as Albacore can be fished especially during the months of February, March and April.
+Bigeye Tuna: You're most likely to hook big eye tuna by trolling with artificial lures and sometimes with natural bait.
+Big eye tuna and other tuna such as Albacore and Bluefin Tuna can be fished especially during the months of February, March and April.

 Bocinegro: This dweller prefers subtropical Atlantic Ocean waters at low and medium depths.
 Adults are usually more voracious predators, deceiving jigging from boats.
-To catch this incredible fish, it is recommended to put a whole or piece of a prawn, cuttlefish or octopus on the fishhook.
+To catch this snapper, it is recommended to put a whole or piece of a prawn, cuttlefish or octopus on the hook.

 The Blue Marlin (Makaira nigricans) is probably the most wanted fish in the sport fishing world.
 The magnificent fighter usualy feeds during day time on fish, octopuses and squids.
 Blue Marlin is mainly caught trolling with artificial lures or with dead bait (bonito, mackerel...).